wozorio/howtos/k8s-create-and-expose-deployments.md

-# Azure - AKS - Create and expose deployments
+# Kubernetes - Create and expose deployments

 1. Create a new namespace\
 `kubectl create ns foo`